clauseggers/extraHunspellHyphenation/README.md

 * The folder must be named `[ISO 639-1]_[ISO ISO 3166-1 alpha-2]`.
 If no ISO 639-1 has been assigned use the ISO 639-2/T code.
 * The filename must be `hyph_[ISO 639-1]_[ISO ISO 3166-1 alpha-2].UTF-8.dic`.
 * Please include a copy of the license in the folder.
 * Please include a `README.txt` which includes the source and date of the hyphenation dictionary.
+Use one of the existing `README.txt` as a template for your own.

 ### License
-The files in this repository are, if nothing to the contrary is mentioned, licensed under the Lesser GNU Public License v2.1.
-Please check which license your file is published with, and if it differs from the LGPL-2.1 then include the relevant license file enclosed in the directory with the `*.dic` file.
+Please check which license the particular hyphenation file is published by, and include the relevant license file enclosed in the language directory.